-- (1) All stations in the aeronautical telecommunication service shall use the universal co-ordinated time system. - (2) The stations referred to in sub-regulation (1) shall designate midnight as 2400 for the end of the day and 0000 for the beginning of the day. - (3) A date-time group shall consist of six figures, the first two figures representing the date of the month and the last four figures representing the hours and minutes in universal co-ordinated time.
+(1) A station in the aeronautical telecommunication service shall use the universal co-ordinated time system.

+(2) The station referred to in subregulation (1) shall designate midnight as 2400 for the end of the day and 0000 for the beginning of the day.

+(3) A date-time group shall consist of six figures, the first two figures representing the date of the month and the last four figures representing the hours and minutes in universal co-ordinated time.